Jean Goodwin Ames: Biography

 Ames taught at Scripps College and Claremont Graduate University.
 She died on February 12, 1986, in Claremont, California.
 In 1958 she was named a Los Angeles Times Woman of the Year.

 Her work was included in the 2008 exhibition First Generation: Art in Claremont, 1907-1957 at the Claremont Museum of Art.
 Papers of Arthur and Jean Ames, including examples and photographs are in the Online Archive of California.

+A tile mural behind the Administration desk at Rose Hills Memorial Park, located in Whittier, California, is attributed to Jean and Arthur Ames, 1956.
+The 40’x12’ piece reads, "The daytime hours, the changing seasons, pass quickly into finite space, the lives of Sun and moon and star in infinite conception last, as minutes measuring time for man, and aeons are but intervals in the eternal plan."